kibook/s1kd-tools/INTRO.md

     The **s1kd-dmls** tool lists data modules within a directory.

-    The **s1kd-dmref** tool can be used to quickly insert references to other data modules within a data module.

     The **s1kd-metadata** tool lists and edits S1000D metadata on CSDB objects.

+    The **s1kd-ref** tool can be used to quickly insert references to other CSDB objects.

     The **s1kd-transform** tool applies XSLT transformations to CSDB objects.